tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-do-not-trust-the-ssms.md

 Answer: I click on the yellow key icon in SSMS!

 Technically, yes, that will create a primary key on the table but what will happen when you do that?
-Let&#8217;s take a look at some examples.
+Let's take a look at some examples.

 First create this very simple table